JYPDWhite/impfbot/README.md

 ## Run

-Simply run ./runBot.sh
+Simply run `./runBot.sh`

--Legal advice: There is no hint or rule on the website prohibitng the usage of any tools so I think this is legal.
+- Legal advice: There is no hint or rule on the website prohibitng the usage of any tools so I think this is legal.
 But please use this script responsible.
 Dont't adjust the sleep timers do avoid overloading the website.

+## Matschcode
+It ain't Matschcode if it works.